karam94/bannerlord-fourth-crusade-mod/README.md

 - Tweak cities & towns to better represent their actual sizes/historical significance.
 - Assign the correct cities & towns to their correct starting empires.
 - Rename clans to more realistic names.
+- Redo lords file because of update meaning NPC makeover may not be needed.

 ### Credits: